-- 1. The student must complete a minimum of 43 semester hours. - The student must complete the prescribed technical competencies and curriculum for the work force education or occupational program as outlined in the Clarendon College Catalog. - The student must earn at least 25 percent of the total credit hours required for the degree and at least 50 percent of the technical/workforce education courses required for the degree at Clarendon College. - The student must have a 2.0 grade point average on all work from Clarendon College. - The student who first entered college in the Fall of 1989 or later must satisfy the TASP requirements, a basic skills test requiring competencies in reading, writing, and mathematics, unless exempt.
+- 1. The student must complete a minimum of 42 semester hours. - The student must complete the prescribed technical competencies and curriculum for the work force education or occupational program as outlined in the Clarendon College Catalog. - The student must earn at least 25 percent of the total credit hours required for the degree and at least 50 percent of the technical/workforce education courses required for the degree at Clarendon College. - The student must have a 2.0 grade point average on all work from Clarendon College. - The student must satisfy the requirements of the Texas Success Initiative, unless exempt. - 6.
+The student must have satisfactorily settled all college financial obligations.

-- 6. The student must have satisfactorily settled all college financial obligations. - Developmental courses may not be counted or used as hours toward the Certificate of Technology.
+Developmental courses may not be counted or used as hours toward the Certificate of Technology.